open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 ![Admit agent](/img/agent/admit_agent.png)

 If you don't see the agent in the console something may have gone wrong.
 You can visit the agent folder located at C:\Program Files\OpenUEM Agent and check the logs or the certificates folder.
+If the connection with the agent is possible, you can use the ["Show agent's log"](/docs/Console/agents#2-more-actions) in the console Agents view to see the logs from the console.

 ![Agent installation](/img/agent/agent_folders.png)